codewithmikee/expressjs-starter/USAGE.md

    - Check that your session store is properly configured

 3. **Type Errors**
-   - Run `npm run build` to check for TypeScript errors
+   - Run `pnpm run build` to check for TypeScript errors
    - Check that your shared types are properly exported

 ### Debugging